ocaml-multicore/kcas/README.md

 having values from different committed transactions.
 This is something that needs to be kept in mind when writing transactions.

+To mitigate issues due to torn reads and to also avoid problems with long running transactions, the **kcas** transaction mechanism automatically validates the transaction log periodically when an access is made to the transaction log.
+Therefore an important guideline for writing transactions is that loops inside a transaction should always include an access of some shared memory location through the transaction log or should otherwise be guaranteed to be bounded.

 ## Scheduler interop

 The blocking mechanism in **kcas** is based on a